-New video reveals George Floyd’s desperate pleas before his death
+New police video reveals George Floyd’s desperate pleas before his death

 A consortium of local and national media filed a motion Monday calling on the court to publicly release the footage, calling the refusal a violation of public records laws and the First Amendment.

 Judge Peter A. Cahill, who is presiding over the case, responded by making the videos viewable by appointment at a Hennepin County courthouse on Wednesday.
-The viewings were set up for 11 people per hour between 9 a.m. and 4:15 p.m., with breaks to allow the disinfecting of laptops displaying the footage in an effort to prevent the spread of covid-19.
+The viewings were set up for 11 people per hour between 9 a.m. and 4:15 p.m., with breaks to allow the disinfecting of laptops displaying the footage in an effort to prevent the spread of the novel coronavirus.

 The media consortium has asked to make a case for releasing the body camera footage to the public next Tuesday, arguing the court has not identified “extraordinary circumstances” that would limit the videos’ release.
 But Cahill has not responded.

-Last week, Cahill issued a gag order in the case after repeated warnings to public officials, prosecutors and defense attorneys that public statements about the case were jeopardizing the four officers’ rights to a fair trial and would likely result in a change of venue.
+Last week, Cahill issued a gag order in the case after repeated warnings to public officials, prosecutors and defense attorneys that public statements about the case were jeopardizing the four officers’ rights to a fair trial and would probably result in a change of venue.